Nestled away in its own special part of Zululand, Thanda Tented Camp offers guests a meaningful and authentic African experience.

 Press play for some iPhone photography tips and an insider's glimpse into life at Thanda with resident wildlife photographer and guide, Christian Sperka.

-To make a booking or an enquiry click here to get in contact with Thanda Safari.
+Click here to contact us for advice on a safari to Thanda.
 Scroll through the images below to see some inspiring photos from our visit.

 Refreshing drinks welcomed us on our arrival.